mikesmallhelp/wacat/README.md

 When using a large input text file, set an appropriately high value for the --timeout parameter to ensure smooth execution. wacat has been successfully tested with a file containing 5000 lines against a simple test application.

-### Test only links
+### Test links only

-To test only links in the application use a ```--only-links``` flag.
-Then wacat loads pages and detects HTTP errors, but input fields are not filled etc. An example command and output are:
+To test only the links in an application, use the --only-links flag.
+With this option, wacat loads the pages and detects errors but does not fill input fields or interact with other elements.

+Here is an example command and its output:

 ```
 wacat test --only-links https://mikesmallhelp-test-application.vercel.app/